Florida Lawmakers Advance Bill Requiring Schools To Display 'In God We Trust'

 Passage came one day after lawmakers in the House failed to pass a motion advancing a bill to ban assault rifles.

-Student survivors of last week's attack have said they want more than "thoughts and prayers," and are turning their anguish and anger into activism.
+Student survivors of last week's attack have said they want more than "thoughts and prayers" and are turning their anguish and anger into activism.
 Around 100 traveled to the state Capitol Wednesday to amplify their calls for gun control.

 They are also planning a mass rally March 24 in Washington, D.C., to demand an end to gun violence and school shootings.